 7 Ways You Can Adjust Your Piano Lessons To Suit The Needs Young Students

-1. Get Him Off the Bench
+1. Get Them Off the Bench

-2. Begin with an Anecdote
+2. Begin With An Anecdote

 3. Be Competitive… But Not With Others

-4. Give Him a Purpose
+4. Give Them A Purpose

-5. Incorporate Technology
+5. Incorporate Game-Based Learning